MixinNetwork/mvm.dev/src/registry/encoding.md

 Each contract encode consists of contract address, the hexadecimal length of contract input and the contract input.

-The contract input is formed by the first 8 ABI encoding of function signature and the ABI encoding of function input（[code example](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/User.sol#L52)）：
+The contract input is formed by the first 8 ABI encoding of function signature and the ABI encoding of function input, [code example](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/User.sol#L52).

 Here, take the previously deployed Counter Contract for example, its address is `0x2E8f70631208A2EcFC6FA47Baf3Fde649963baC7`.